erizov/Professor/semester_4/lecture_18_crypto_algorithms/aes/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Aes is the best solution for all problems" ✓ **CORRECT**: Aes has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Aes is the best solution for all problems" ✓ **CORRECT**: Aes has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Aes is too complex to understand"
 ✓ **CORRECT**: Aes can be understood by breaking it down into smaller steps